ZantixCoin/Zantix/node_install/README.md

 ## Desktop wallet setup

-After the Masternode is up and running, you need to configure the desktop wallet accordingly.
-Here are the steps:
+After the Masternode is up and running, you will need to configure the desktop wallet.
+Follow these steps:
-1. Open the Zantix Desktop Wallet.
+1. Open the Zantix Wallet.
 2. Go to RECEIVE and create a New Address: **MN1**
 3. Send **10000** ZNTX to **MN1**.
 You need to send all 10000 coins in one single transaction.
 4. Wait for 20 confirmations.